On this page

 Changes in labour and social security law

-As of 1 January 2020 changes in labour and social security law will take place.
-This means you need to prepare.
-Read our Balance Employment Market Act checklist to make sure your company is ready on time.
+On 1 January 2020 changes in labour and social security law took place.
+Read our Balance Employment Market Act checklist.

 If you employ someone who belongs to the special target group defined in the Participation Act, and this person would normally not be able to earn the minimum wage independently, you may combine the contribution discount with the subsidy on wages from that Act.
 Also, employers can use the so-called Low Income Benefit (lage-inkomensvoordeel, LIV).
 This makes it possible to employ someone who earns up to 125% of the statutory minimum wage, without increasing your labour costs.